Edge of Darkness (1943 film): Plot

-In the Norwegian fishing village of Trollness, occupied by the Nazis, the Norwegian flag is observed flying high over the town by a passing patrol aircraft.
-The German troops sent to investigate discover that everyone in the village is dead, both German and Norwegian, including the German commander, Captain Koenig, in his office.

-Previously, the local doctor, Martin Stensgard (Walter Huston) and his wife (Ruth Gordon) wanted to hold on to the pretense of gracious living and ignore the occupiers.
+Norway, 1942.
+In the Nazi-occupied fishing village of Trollness, Dr. Martin Stensgard and his wife hold on to the pretense of gracious living and ignore the occupiers.
 The doctor would also prefer to stay neutral, but is torn.
-Kaspar Torgersen (Charles Dingle), his brother-in-law, the wealthy owner of the local fish cannery, collaborates with the Nazis.
-The doctor's daughter, Karen (Ann Sheridan), is involved with the resistance and is in a romantic relationship with its leader Gunnar Brogge (Errol Flynn).
-Johann (John Beal), the doctor's son, has just returned to town having been sent down from the university but is soon influenced by his Nazi-sympathizer uncle.
-Karen makes it known to the townsfolk that her brother is a "quisling".
+Kaspar Torgersen, his brother-in-law, the wealthy owner of the local fish cannery, collaborates with the Nazis.
+However, the doctor's daughter, Karen, is a resistance member, romantically involved with its leader, Gunnar Brogge.
+Complicating matters further, the doctor's son, Johann, has just returned from school in Oslo.
+Unfortunately, he comes under the influence of his Nazi-sympathizer uncle.
+Though she loves her brother, Karen makes it known to the townsfolk that Johann is a Quisling.

-The key group of resistance members, headed by Gunnar and Karen, anxiously await the secret arrival of arms from a British submarine.
-They hide the delivery of weapons in a cellar and call upon the townsfolk to delay violence until the opportune moment.
-Karen, on her way to a resistance meeting, is grabbed by a German soldier and disappears, while Gunnar frantically searches the town for her.
+A key group of resistance members, headed by Gunnar and Karen, anxiously await a secret arrival of arms from a British submarine.
+They hide the weapons in a cellar and call upon the townsfolk to delay violence until the opportune moment.
+One evening, Karen, on her way to a meeting, is grabbed by a German soldier and disappears, while Gunnar frantically searches the town for her.
 She eventually appears at the meeting, clothes torn and face bruised, indicative that she has been raped.
-Gunnar loses his perspective after seeing what the Germans have done to the woman he loves and begins to go crazy, ordering that the fighting begin.
-Karen tells him that it is still not yet the time and as he calms down, the radio (which has only been receiving static for a week) finally picks up Churchill's broadcast from Britain, giving them all hope.
+Gunnar loses his perspective after seeing what the Germans have done and prepares to attack without delay.
+But Karen and the others convince him that it is still not yet the time.